-Sunday night's mass shooting in Las Vegas NHL team will pay tribute to those killed and injured when it hosts its first home game Oct.
-10., and the city's new
+Sunday night's mass shooting in Las Vegas drew a wide response across professional sports, and the city's new NHL team will pay tribute to those killed and injured when it hosts its first home game Oct.
+10.

 Steve Carp of the Las Vegas Review-Journal reported Monday that the Vegas Golden Knights will honor the shooting victims and first responders at T-Mobile Arena when they drop the puck on their 2017-18 home schedule.